-Assi, S. and Haffar, M., 2016.
+Assi, S. and Haffar, M., 2015.
 Design of a Statistics Lecture for Multidisciplinary Postgraduate Students Using a Range of Tools and Techniques.
-WASET Educational and Pedagogical Sciences.
-(In Press)
+WASET International Journal of Social, Behavioral, Educational, Economic, Business and Industrial Engineering, 9 (12), pp. 4284-4290.

 Full text available as: